NondegenerateCHN/Haoran_Zhang.github.io/_pages/about.md

 Experience
 ======
-2016.08 - 2017.01: Academic Internship King Abdullah University of Science and Technology
+2016.08 - 2017.01: Academic Internship-King Abdullah University of Science and Technology